 Today, we admire them for their elegance and the artistry they inspire, but gemstones have been venerated worldwide for thousands of years.
 Their beauty and rarity made them particularly prized even then as personal, but for our ancestors, the idea of such stunning substances coming from the earth was nothing short of magical.

-This strength led the diamond to be associated with protection, and the stone was believed to ward off evil spirits, increase physical strength, cure the sick, and safeguard the wearer on the battlefield.
-It has even been believed to be a “master healer” with numerous legends that tell of diamonds being crushed to form elixirs that were thought to cure almost any illness imaginable.
+This strength led the natural diamond to be associated with protection, and the crystal was believed to ward off evil spirits, increase physical strength, cure the sick, and safeguard the wearer on the battlefield.
+It has even been believed to be a "master healer" with numerous legends that tell of diamonds being crushed to form elixirs that were thought to cure almost any illness imaginable.

 A gemstone long associated with beauty and wisdom, rubies are the red variety of chromium, with blue being known as sapphire.
 Closely associated with the element of fire, the ruby has been associated with the most intense emotions of passion and fury.

-In India, particularly Burma (present-day Myanmar) where the most prized “pigeon blood" rubies have been mined since 600 A.D., exists some of the most intriguing lore.
-Warriors believed it to be the stone of invincibility.
-But it wasn’t enough to actually wear the stone in combat, but the soldier was expected to “become one” with the ruby and actually embed the stone into the skin.
+In India, particularly Burma (present-day Myanmar) where the most prized "pigeon blood" rubies have been mined since 600 A.D., exists some of the most intriguing lore.
+Warriors believed it to be an excellent stone of invincibility.
+But it wasn't enough to actually wear the stone in combat, but the soldier was expected to "become one" with the ruby and actually embed the stone into the skin.

 Warriors were not the only class that prized the ruby.
 The gemstone has been an object of desire for royalty for centuries.
 In 1367, England’s “Black Prince” was given a ruby by the Prince of Granada.
 Every king from Henry V through Richard III work the jewel in battle.
 In King Henry V’s case, he wore the ruby in his helmet and credited the jewel for saving his life by deflecting a blow during the battle of Agincourt in 1415.
 Today, the jewel can be found in the Imperial State Crown of England.
 Coincidence?
 You be the judge.